Winter in England Things to do clothing temperature

 Unlike summer when there is sunlight till late nights – well beyond 9 pm, in winter, the sun goes down by 3 pm.
-It means you will have less things to do outside.
+It means you will have fewer things to do outside.

-If you are travelling to England in December, one thing to do will be to enjoy the christmas lighting and overall joyful atmosphere in shopping centers.
+If you are traveling to England in December, one thing to do will be to enjoy the Christmas lighting and overall joyful atmosphere in shopping centers.
 There will be typically late night shopping, which is unlike other months when shops close around 6 pm in many cases.

 It snows few times only during winter.
 So if you have never enjoyed making a snowman, if it snows, this will be another interesting thing to do in winter.

-If you guaranteed want to enjoy snow, then go to Scotland.
+If you guaranteed want to enjoy the snow, then go to Scotland.

 What is suitable clothing for winter in England?

-I suggest you carry a long johns (full sleeves vest and a trouser that you wear inside your pants).
+I suggest you carry a long john (full sleeves vest and a trouser that you wear inside your pants).

-A trick to beat the English winter is to wear layered clothing rather that just one thick coat.
+A trick to beat the English winter is to wear layered clothing rather than just one thick coat.